tristangnl/shellsnake/README.md

 # shellsnake
-This is a minimalistic snake game for the shell coded in c.
+This is a **snake** game for the shell coded in c.
-With this project, I wanted to practice working with dynamically allocated two-dimensional arrays.
+With this project, I wanted to practice working with **dynamically allocated two-dimensional arrays**.
-I also learned to use the ncurses library, which allows capturing user input continuously while the program is running and creating windows to build interactive text-based interfaces.
+I also learned to use the **ncurses** library, which allows capturing user input continuously while the program is running and creating windows to build interactive text-based interfaces.
 >[!WARNING]
 >This program was coded for Linux and may not function correctly on Windows.